Genoese colonies: Background

 Genoese walls at Caffa, modern Feodosiya in Crimea.

 During the Early Middle Ages, Genoa was a small, poor fishing village of 4,000 inhabitants.
 By slowly building its merchant fleet, it rose as the leading commercial carrier of the Western Mediterranean, starting to become independent from the Holy Roman Empire around the 11th century.
 A meeting of all the city's trade associations (compagnie) and the noble lords of the surrounding valleys and coasts eventually signaled the birth of Genoese government.
 The then-born city-state was known as Compagna Communis.
 The local organization maintained a political and social significance for centuries.

 Possessions

 The participation of the Genoese Fleet in the Crusades (particularly the conquests of Antioch and Acre) enriched it enormously.
-During the First Crusade, the Genoese Republic obtained Acre (one third of the port's incomes) and Gibelet (present-day Byblos, Lebanon), which become a familiar possession of the Embriaco family, who styled themselves as Lords of Gibelet (1100 – late 13th century).
+During the First Crusade, the Genoese Republic obtained Acre (one third of the port's incomes) and Gibelet (present-day Byblos, Lebanon), which became a familiar possession of the Embriaco family, who styled themselves as Lords of Gibeletto (1100 – late 13th century).

 Other small colonies were formed in Tartous (Syria), Tripoli (Libya), and Beirut (Lebanon).
 However, the Muslim reconquest in the following century removed Genoese presence from the Holy Land.
 Genoa also established colonies on the Spanish Mediterranean coast from Valencia to Gibraltar, but these were also short-lived.
 These colonies consisted usually of a city quarter (or even a single square) with wooden single- or double-floor houses with workshops in the lower floor.